 Byron Bear – Free Crochet Pattern

-I love making amigurumi, but I always find myself saving the sewing and assembly for last.
-I kept that in mind when designing this crochet teddy bear pattern, Byron Bear.
+I love making amigurumi, but I am not always fond of the assembling and sewing.
+I kept that in mind when designing this free bear crochet pattern, Byron Bear.
 I never get tired of a classic teddy bear, and I love that this bear amigurumi is minimal sewing.

 Gauge: Not necessary for this pattern; see notes